aminomancer/uc.css.js/README.md

 #### [Restore pre-Proton Tab Sound Button](/JS/restoreTabSoundButton.uc.js):

 ✨ Proton removes the tab sound button and (imo) makes the tab sound tooltip look silly.
 This restores both, but requires some extra steps and CSS.
 If you want to use my sound icon styles, see [uc-tabs.css](/uc-tabs.css#L503).
 This script _requires_ that you either 1) use my theme, complete with [chrome.manifest](/utils/chrome.manifest) and the [resources](/resources) folder, (in which case you'll already have all of the following files) or 2) download [this file](/resources/script-override/tabMods.uc.js) and put it in `<your profile>/chrome/resources/script-override/`, then edit the [utils/chrome.manifest](/utils/chrome.manifest) file that comes with fx-autoconfig to add the following line (at the bottom):<p>`override chrome://browser/content/tabbrowser-tab.js ../resources/tabMods.uc.js`</p><p>For those who are curious, this will override the tab markup template and some methods relevant to the sound & overlay icons.
 We can't use a normal script to do this because, by the time a script can change anything, browser.xhtml has already loaded tabbrowser-tab.js, the tab custom element has already been defined, and tabs have already been created with the wrong markup.
 This wasn't required in the past because `.tab-icon-sound` wasn't fully removed, just hidden.
 But as of June 06, 2021, the sound button is entirely gone in vanilla Firefox 91.
-So [tabMods.uc.js](/resources/script-override/tabMods.uc.js) restores the markup and class methods; [restoreTabSoundButton.uc.js](/JS/restoreTabSoundButton.uc.js) restores and improves the tooltip; and [uc-tabs.css](/uc-tabs.css#L503) rebuilds the visual appearance.</p><details><summary>If you don't use my theme, restoring the sound button will also require some CSS.<i><b><br/>💬 Click to expand...</b></i></summary>
+So [tabMods.uc.js](/resources/script-override/tabMods.uc.js) restores the markup and class methods; [restoreTabSoundButton.uc.js](/JS/restoreTabSoundButton.uc.js) restores and improves the tooltip; and [uc-tabs.css](/uc-tabs.css#L503) rebuilds the visual appearance.</p><details><summary>If you don't use my theme, restoring the sound button will also require some CSS.<br/>📋 <i><b>Click to expand...</b></i></summary>

 ```
 .tab-icon-sound {